Not-so-Cleansing Recessions: Estimation

-To check the robustness to mismeasurement in deflators, we can invoke Remark \ref{rem:ident_pindex}.
+To check robustness to mismeasurement in deflators, we invoke Remark \ref{rem:ident_pindex}.
 If deflators correctly incorporate the variety effect, the implied $q$ lies between $0.362$ and $0.568$.
 If deflators instead neglect the variety effect, then, given any non-zero output share in fixed cost production $\underline{\alpha}$, the implied $q$ lies between $0.595$ and $0.595/\underline{\alpha}$.
 Note that, if statistical agencies correctly report deflators, our lower-bound remains larger than $q^{CES}$.
 If instead deflators are mismeasured, our estimate is a lower bound for the true value of love-of-variety.

 In Figure \ref{q_fig}, we provide a visual representation of our results.
 We plot our chosen estimate of $q$ from panel (C) against the distribution of $q^{CES}$ at the industry level.
 Our estimate implies that only 2 industries out of 56 in our sample have $q^{CES}>q$, and for the vast majority of industries, $q$ is substantially larger than $q^{CES}$.
 Furthermore, the median $q^{CES}$, which we use as our benchmark, lies below the lower bound of the two-sided 95\% confidence interval for our estimated $q$.
-Therefore, when conducting a one-sided t-test, we can reject the hypothesis that $q \leq q^{CES}$ at the 5\% significance level as per Table \ref{tab:q_est}.
-This result suggests that recessions have a significant potential to reduce long-run welfare as agents are sensitive to the loss of varieties.
+Therefore, when conducting a one-sided $t$-test, we can reject the hypothesis that $q \leq q^{CES}$ at the 5\% significance level as per Table \ref{tab:q_est}.
+This result suggests that recessions have a significant potential to reduce long-run welfare, because agents are sensitive to the loss of varieties.
+To quantify the long-run output and welfare effects of recessions, we use our estimates in a quantitative version of the model that allows us to account for transitional effects.